Jessica’s Story On 13 Reasons Why Highlights How #MeToo Is Different For WOC

 Advertisement

-Simply because, like Jessica said, women of color aren’t seen as the right kinds of victims.
+Simply because, like Jessica said, women of colour aren’t seen as the right kinds of victims.

-When women of color say “me too,” we're often sexualized, blamed, questioned, or like Burke said, ignored, no matter the race of our aggressor.
+When women of colour say “me too,” we're often sexualised, blamed, questioned, or like Burke said, ignored, no matter the race of our aggressor.
 Take any allegations involving R. Kelly, or even the case of Lupita Nyong’o — one of Hollywood’s most critically-acclaimed actresses — and Harvey Weinstein.

 Right after Nyong’o penned a powerful op-ed in the New York Times recalling the incidents when he continuously harassed her, Weinstein felt the need to issue a statement denying the accusations and specifically called her out by name.
 The same thing happened when Salma Hayek came forward with her own accusations, yet he remained silent or issued a generic statement when it came to his other more than 80 accusers.
 Coincidence?
 I think not.